zkBob/memo-parser/README.md

 # memo-parser
--

-A small tool to parse zkBob Pool transaction's calldata
+A small tool to parse zkBob Pool transaction's calldata.
+The calldata should be started with 'af989083' which is a `transact` method selector

 ## Using